jpoehnelt/blog/src/posts/2022-creede-100-race-report.md

 I decided to keep going, but keep the exertion down.
 While walking across the mesa at 12,000 ft, the second place runner and his pacer passed me.
 It was demoralizing, but I had already decided I wasn't quitting.
 Instead I put a buff around my face to warm and moisten the air I was breathing and slowly keep moving until the sun came up and warmed my lungs up!

 Apparently, ultras are really hard on the respiratory system.
 More so at elevation and even worse in the cold.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/jasonkoop?ref_src=twsrc%5Etfw">@jasonkoop</a> I&#39;d be interested in a podcast on lung function during ultras and strategies to mitigate the reduction in function if any are available.<br> <a href="https://t.co/UTALZjUCSI">https://t.co/UTALZjUCSI</a></p>&mdash; Justin Poehnelt (@jpoehnelt) <a href="https://twitter.com/jpoehnelt/status/1564079547972292609?ref_src=twsrc%5Etfw">August 29, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Basically, protect your lungs from cold, dry, dusty air.
 Wear a buff or face mask.
 I'll be doing this for the Moab 240 in a few weeks!

 ## Leading a race